K-Scorpio/scorpiosec/content/en/posts/Forced-Hiatus.md

 ![Dan KOe tweet](/images/Forced-Hiatus/dan_koe.jpeg)

-I also want to engage more meaningfully with the cyber and tech community — not just chatting about CVEs, certifications, and exploits, but building real relationships with people.
+I also want to engage more meaningfully with the cyber and tech community, not just chatting about CVEs, certifications, and exploits, but building real relationships with people.

 My immediate short-term goals are to pass the CPTS from Hack The Box and the PSAA from TCM Security.